Dekryptor/ddos-deflate-reborn/README.md

 ### Installation

 - Edit the configuration variables in the script.
+Change the $debug_only variable to 0 to ban IPs for real.
 - Create a cronjob to run the script every x seconds.

 ### License